beshad/fullstack-nestjs-angular-boilerplate/README.md

 # FullstackNestjsAngularBoilerplate

-Run `ng serve` to start server and client.
+Run `yarn serve` to start server and client.

 Navigate to `http://localhost:4000/`